cyyeh/cyyeh.github.io/content/blog/what-I-learned-today/index.md

   http://antirez.com/news/112

-  Redis author wrote this article to share what qualities he believes that make the most difference among productive engineers and normal engineers.
+  Author of the famous in-memory database Redis wrote this article to share what qualities he believes that make the most difference among productive engineers and normal engineers.

 1. Bare programming abilities: getting sub-tasks done
 2. Experience: pattern matching